xsunnibunnix/aws-cloudformation-repo/README.md

-# aws-cloudformation-repo
+# AWS CloudFormation + Github Workflows Central Repo
 **Work In Progress**
-A collection of reusable AWS CloudFormation infrastructure-as-code templates and Github Actions workflows for CI/CD to AWS.
+<p>A collection of reusable AWS CloudFormation infrastructure-as-code templates and Github Actions workflows for CI/CD to AWS.</p>

-** NOTE: Refer to notes in each template to replace parameters as needed.
+_** NOTE: Refer to notes in each template to replace parameters as needed._